GyuminGomin/Meta_Theater/README.md

 this Project's title is Meta_Theater Trailer
 I'am 24 years old in korea.
 So, I learning about Unity for my happiness.
 This Project made by unity Standard pipeline 3d 2021.2.12f version

+--- I still fee that I am lacking a lot.
+Because of poor connectivity to the code. ---

 using Assets...
 1. Free Assets
 (https://assetstore.unity.com/packages/tools/integration/log-viewer-12047) = LogViewer